erichiller/mkmrk.Channels/README.md

 This library offers APIs similar to `Channel<T>` for scenarios where multiple readers need to receive all data being sent by a single writer.
 For example, a service which writes to a channel and multiple readers that each perform some task, such as data processing, analysis, or streaming over the network to a client.
 Additionally, with `ChannelMux`, multiple channels can be input to a single `await`able output.

-In addition to standalone, direct instantiation, `BroadcastChannel` and `ChannelMux` are particularly well suited to be used with Generic Host based Dependency Injection.
+In addition to standalone, direct instantiation, `BroadcastChannel` and `ChannelMux` are designed to work well with Generic Host based Dependency Injection.

 ## `BroadcastChannel`